kahlil/jumpstart/readme.md

 ## Static Webserver

-h5bpoc comes with a built-in static webserver.
+Jumpstart comes with a built-in static webserver.
 Just move to the project folder and run

 ```bash